-To ensure that both steak and frites are served hot at the same time, it’s recommended to streamline the cooking process by preparing all ingredients beforehand.
+To ensure that both steak and frites are served hot at the same time, I recommend streamlining the cooking process by preparing all ingredients beforehand.
 If you desire to include butter in this dish, consider my recipe for compound butter for steak.
 It’s best to prepare this before tackling the steak frites recipe.

 Step 1: Prepare the Steak

-At least half an hour before cooking, pat the steak dry with paper towels, then season on all sides with salt and pepper.
-Let the steak rest for about half an hour.
+At least 45 minutes before cooking, pat the steak dry with paper towels, then season on all sides with salt.
+Let the steak rest for a minimum of 45 minutes.
 In the meantime, begin preparing the frites.

 Step 2: Peel and Slice the Potatoes

-For this recipe, we recommend using large baking potatoes.
+For this recipe, I recommend using large baking potatoes.
 Peel and wash the potatoes in cold water, then slice them up into pieces about 1/4-inch thick – it’s okay if they’re a little thicker.

 Step 3: Soak Potatoes in Water

-To make the frites less sticky and dark, soak the potatoes in water for 15 minutes to remove excess starch.
+To make the frites less sticky and dark, soak the potatoes in water for a minimum of 15 minutes to remove excess starch.
 Now it’s time to get back to the steak.